 Accelerators imply a more expedited process, and that is what you get.
-Companies that gain acceptance into an accelerator program are looking for resources and guidance to catapult them to their next milestone.
-Programs last just a few months (usually three) before companies are set off on their own again, and investors will offer up investment capital and act as mentors in exchange for a percentage of equity in the company.
+Companies that gain acceptance into an accelerator program are looking for resources and mentorship guidance to catapult them to their next milestone.
+Programs last just a few months (usually three) before new companies are set off on their own again, and investors will offer up investment capital and act as mentors in exchange for a key percentage of equity in the company.
 This percentage is generally less than what would be requested from an incubator.

 What’s the process for applying?